Gold And Silver Bullion Top 2011

 We issued several warnings in 2011 and strongly advised our subscribers to take profits in Gold and silver bullion.
 We officially closed all our positions in Palladium and 75% of positions in Gold and Silver.
 In doing so we got out right at the top and are now in a position to buy Gold at rock bottom prices.
 Effectively we will be able to double our holdings.

 The strong reaction from the commodities sector in general clearly suggests that some sort of top is in place.
 A rebound should be expected over the next 1-2 weeks and investors should use this to close out half their positions in Gold bullion, Palladium bullion and Silver bullion.
 Continue trying to get rid of your silver in the $40-45 ranges.
 Market Update May 24, 2011

 What we stated came to pass, those that listened to us were able to bank gains north of 800% and then redeploy those gains into the most hated bull market of all time.
-We also stated at the sam time that the Dollar would take off and that the Euro would crash and that has come to pass.
+We also stated at the same time that the Dollar would take off and that the Euro would crash and that has come to pass.
 Until Gold can close above 1365 on a monthly basis, it has no chance in hell of breaking out to new highs.
 One could state the gold crash has come to pass when one considers that it dropped all the way from above 1850 to below 1200 and for years after that it has done absolutely nothing.
 From a long term perspective though, long bases eventually lead to strong breakouts.

 Gold bottomed in 2002, and it took nine years for its trade to a high of roughly $1900 (September 2011).
 Contrast that to Bitcoin, in less than 1/3rd of the amount of time it is showing gains of more than 11,000%.
 It took nine years for Gold to show gains of roughly 700% and Gold has given up a substantial portion of those gains.